rmassidda/ir-2019/11_document_ranking.md

 The algorithm parallel scans the postings list, at the first step of a generic iteration the terms are sorted according to the value of the document ID pointed.
 For each pointer we sum the terms upper bounds, finding the maximum score that a document can possibly obtain, the first document that possibly could have a score greater than the threshold is taken as pivot.
 All the documents between the previous pointers and the pivot have no possibility to enter the top-$K$, so their score computation is skipped.
-If the pivot is present in enough postings its score is computed, and if it's actually greater than the threshold it's inserted in the max-heap.
+If the pivot is present in enough postings its score is computed, and if it's actually greater than the threshold it's inserted in the heap.
 If a document enters in the top-$K$ the smallest has to exit, and the threshold is updated to the new smallest member.

 In practice we can reduce score computation of the 90%.